TertiusRoach/development-portfolio_1.00/src/front-end/README.md

 - [x] Get Gulp to work
 - [x] Copy HTML with Gulp
-- [x] Compile SASS with Gulp
+- [x] Compile SASS to CSS with Gulp
-- [ ] Combine Bootstrap with Stylesheet using Gulp
+- [x] Combine Bootstrap with Stylesheet using Gulp
 - [ ] Compile TypeScript with Gulp
 - [ ] Try [Webpack](https://webpack.js.org/) instead of RequireJS